A Plea to the GOP

 WHO AM I?

-My name is Norman E. Adams, I have been a small business owner (an insurance agent) for 45 years.
-I have been active in the Republican Party for 40 years.
-In the last 25 years, due to the abortion issue, I have not missed a precinct caucus.
+My name is Norman E. Adams.
+I have been a small business owner (an insurance agent) for 47 years.
+I have been active in the Republican Party for 47 years.
+In the last 30 years, due to the abortion issue, I have not missed a precinct caucus.
 I have been a delegate to every Republican Senatorial Convention and every State Republican Convention.
 I have been a delegate or an alternate to five National Conventions.
-I am proud to have been elected to the Texas Republican Party Platform Committee four times, and I hope to serve again!
+I am proud to have served on the Texas Republican Party Platform Committee four times!

 WHO ARE YOU?

 This is a plea to my fellow conservative Republicans!
-Did you attend a Tea Party in 2009?
-How many times have you called a so-called “blue dog” Democrat to try to convince him or her to vote against Obamacare?
-Do you fear the impact “cap and tax” will have on your pocket book?
+Did you attend a Tea Party prior to the 2010 election?
+How many times did you call a so-called “blue dog” Democrat to try to convince him or her to vote against Obamacare?
 Are you sick of a government that cannot stop spending that seems intent on bankrupting our country, leaving it perpetually in debt?
-Are you happy our leaders are afraid to acknowledge that we are at war and seem perfectly willing to grant unlawful combatants constitutional protections at the expense of sound intelligence and our safety?
-What will you do the next time someone says there is no difference between Republicans and Democrats?
+Are you happy our leaders are afraid to acknowledge that we are at war with “radical Islamists” and seem perfectly willing to grant unlawful combatants constitutional protections at the expense of sound intelligence and our safety?
+What will your reaction be the next time someone says there is no difference between Republicans and Democrats?

-Barack Obama and the Democrats understand this very well.
+Barack Obama and the Socialist Democrats understand this very well.
 In 2009, they faced a united opposition to their efforts to impose cap and trade and the takeover of health care.
-They are paying a political price for their efforts.
-They know exactly how to split that united opposition: immigration reform.
+On November 2, 2010, they paid a big price for their efforts.
+But, have no doubt, the Democrats know exactly how to drive a wedge through the heart of the GOP.
+That wedge is immigration reform.
 Accordingly, Republicans need to get on the same page on immigration.
 We need this not simply for an electoral advantage, but because it is the right policy.

-We will not support a mass amnesty that does nothing to solve our border security problem.
-Nor can we afford to embrace mass deportations that will disrupt our economy and destroy millions of households with citizens and non-citizens living under one roof.
-Moreover, the GOP cannot afford more anti-immigrant rhetoric that splits our coalition and makes it impossible to compete for the growing Hispanic vote!
+We will not support amnesty that does nothing to solve our border security problem.
+Nor do we embrace mass deportations that will disrupt our economy and destroy millions of households with citizens and non-citizens living under one roof.
+Moreover, the GOP cannot afford more anti-immigrant rhetoric that splits our coalition and makes it impossible to compete for the growing Latino vote!

 I believe Republicans can embrace an approach on immigration that avoids these two policy extremes.
 We can embrace an immigration policy that upholds our principles and values, but also puts us on a path for future electoral victories.
 Please hear me out!